Access Control in Egypt

 How Electric/Magnetic Locks Work

-- Electric Current: These locks operate using electrical power and typically remain locked or unlocked depending on the system design.
-Some are fail-safe (unlock on power loss), while others are fail-secure (lock on power loss).
+These locks operate using electrical power and typically remain locked or unlocked depending on the system design.
+Some are fail-safe (unlock on power loss), while others are fail-secure (lock on power loss). - Magnetism:

 Key Features

-- System Integration: Can be fully integrated into broader access control and building security systems.
+Can be fully integrated into broader access control and building security systems. - Remote Control:

 Common Applications